About Shelter Rock Camp

 Located on Chanslor's rolling mountain hills, overlooking the ocean.
 Fireplace and picnic table at this site.
 Houses up to 4 tents and 10 people.
-This site is about 1/2 a mile away from the main area of the ranch.
+This site is about 1/2 a mile away from the main area of the ranch with an uphill hike.

 $65 plus tax a night for up to 4people.
 Additional campers up to 10 people per site welcome for $12 a nightplus tax (payable at check in).

 CHECK-IN TIMES: Sunday - Wednesday 2PM-7PM, Thursday-Saturday 2PM-9PM.
 All guests arriving for camping should arrive before sundown.

 This site is not accessible by vehicle inorder to preserve the environment of our land.
 A porter service is availablefor purchase to bring your gear to your site.